Alicexplore/Alicexplore/README.md

   <div>
 Programming has been a total game-changer for me.<br />
 I am constantly immersing myself in the programming world and always seeking to improve my skills through learning and experimentation.
-I'm eager to use my abilities in Design to build truly unique and innovative projects. <br />
+I'm also eager to use my abilities in Design to build truly unique and innovative projects. <br />
 I'm currently searching for a one-year apprenticeship as a full-stack or front-end developer starting in June 2023.<br />
 Let's connect and chat more about it! 🖖🏼
 </div>